 She is a mixed-methods researcher and has conducted extensive quantitative and qualitative field works in Bangladesh, India and South Africa.
 Her work is widely published in world-leading journals in the field of geography, development, environment as well as in interdisciplinary journals.

-Dr Haque has been selected as one of the 20 emerging leaders in the UK in the field of Environmental Social Science by ACCESS Network.
-She has also received numerous awards for her research notably Young Scientist Award (2012) in the field of Sustainable Development by The International Network of System and Sustainability; Doctoral Research award (2016) by Association for British Turkish Academics for excellence in doctoral research in UK; Academic Achievement award (2014) from Lucy Cavendish College, University of Cambridge.
+Dr Haque has also been selected as one of the 20 emerging leaders in the UK in the field of Environmental Social Science by ACCESS Network in the year of 2022.
+She was also awarded the Young Scientist Award in 2012 in the field of Sustainable Development by The International Network of Resource Information Centres.

 Dr Haque leads the Stewarding transitions and transformations to sustainability research group.